vijaykumarsdt/Maritech/README.md

-# Shopping cart Application
+# Shopping Cart Application

-In this project code we have used amazon as our primary source of testing for the cart verification.
+In this project code we have used amazon website as our primary source of testing for the cart verification.

 # Test Requirement